 YUM list packages

-• With yum list packages now we know that vim-common is installed already but for yum install specific version, I need the available rpm list with their version details.
+is installed already but for yum install specific version, I need the available rpm list with their version details. - We will use

-• We will use yum list <rpm_name>, which will show the installed package information and also if any newer package version is available
+, which will show the installed package information and also if any newer package version is available - In this example

 [root@rhel-8 ~]# yum list vim-common